InEngine-NET/InEngine.NET/docs-src/scheduling.md

                 .WithSimpleSchedule(x => x.WithIntervalInSeconds(10).RepeatForever())
                 .Build();

-            // Register the job and trigger with the scheduler scheduler.ScheduleJob(job, trigger);
+            // Register the job and trigger with the scheduler. scheduler.ScheduleJob(job, trigger);
         }
     }